- Course Type: Undergraduate

-Courses in the Sophister (third and fourth) years aim to broaden and deepen your knowledge and understanding of the specialism you have chosen to follow to degree level.
+Courses in the Sophister (third and fourth) years aim to broaden and deepen your knowledge and understanding of the specialism you have chosen.

 Subjects are studied in much greater detail and students undertake real-life, practical projects.
 If you choose Civil, structural and environmental engineering you could end up testing the pre-cast concrete used to build the Paddington to Heathrow railway; if you choose Computer engineering, you might find yourself building a microprocessor system.

-Students graduating after 2012 require a Masters degree to be directly eligible for Chartered status.
-Therefore the School offers several options for a 5th year leading to a Masters degree (M.A.I.).
+Engineering students require a Masters degree to be directly eligible for Chartered Engineer status with Engineers Ireland.
+Therefore the School offers several options for a fifth year leading to a Masters degree (M.A.I.).

 - Double qualification with INSA de Lyon